Twiknight/blog/why_i_dont_like_`apply`,_`call`,_and_`bind`.md

 * _Explicitly Declare it if I want to reuse something._

   For example, if I want `tim` to do self-introduction the same way `max` does.
-  I would choose to make `introduceWithWow(person)` under a shared name-space such as `HumanActions`.
+  I would choose to declare `introduceWithWow(person)` under a shared name-space such as `HumanActions`.

 * _Avoid using complicated structures as parameters._